Internet-Draft The GNUnet communicators August 2024

 1. Introduction

 This specification was developed outside the IETF and does not have IETF consensus.
-It is published here to guide implementers of GNS and to ensure interoperability among implementations.
+It is published here to guide GNS implementers and to ensure interoperability among implementations.

 1.1.
 Requirements Notation